danielsociu/LFAproject/README.md

     * Has the same stuffs as project 1 for terminal arguments
     * To launch project 2 use the terminal argument 2
     * Takes the FA and visually transforms it in a RE
-1. LFAproject3.py the only argument it takes is the file of input
+1. LFAproject3.py (T3 - generate all words based on FCG) the only argument it takes is the file of input
     * Format of input file:
         1. NonTerminals
         1. Terminals